s-ol/mmm/root/articles/mmmfs/mmmfs/text$markdown.md

 The Fileder Model is the underlying unified data storage model.
 Like almost all current data storage and access models it is based fundamentally on the concept of a hierarchical tree-structure.

-<mmm-embed path="mainstream_fs">schematic view of an example tree in a mainstream filesystem</mmm-embed>
+<mmm-embed path="tree_mainstream">schematic view of an example tree in a mainstream filesystem</mmm-embed>

 In common filesystems as pictured, data can be organized hierarchically into *folders* (or *directories*), which serve only as containers of *files*, in which data is actually stored.